Rotorcraft Loss of Lubrication

 loss of lubrication testing requirements.

-• However, a CM is taken very seriously and
+However, CMs are taken very seriously and

-within the European Union.
+law within the European Union.

-• The CM recommended extending bench
+• CM-RTS-001 I recommended extending

-testing beyond 30 minutes to demonstrate
+bench testing beyond 30 minutes to

 The Army's FY 2015 plans for Engine and Drive